 So, in response to what is cloud adoption framework and what it helps with, we can say that the cloud adoption framework helps with identifying those problems that any organization might face as they become more digital.
 Some of these could be sheer lack of knowledge or lack of staff competency.

 Business drivers in cloud computing – What drives a business to the cloud?

-After we have talked about what a cloud adoption framework is, let’s talk about what is cloud computing used for in terms of business drivers for cloud computing?
+After we have talked about what a cloud adoption framework is, let’s talk about what is cloud computing used for in terms of business drivers for cloud computing business ideas?
 Do all businesses have the same reasons for what drives a business to the cloud?
 This cloud computing is just a general term used for different kinds of cloud services including the likes of cloud backup, cloud storage, Software as a service, and cloud hosting.

 When it comes to what drives a business to the cloud, each business has its own reason but between all the different businesses, the reasons are much the same.
 For most businesses, business drivers in cloud computing have always got to do with cost.
 How cost-effective the solution can be for small businesses is a big driver simply because many businesses, small and large, can’t invest a lot of money into the computation of their business.
 Cloud computing can affect the growth of a business because it can have an effect on productivity.

 What drives a business to the cloud?
 Also, one of the inevitable business drivers in cloud computing is this remote working brought on by covid-19.
 This cloud computing is the only solution for ensuring that all workers wherever they are, are able to communicate.
 No matter which geographical area workers find themselves in, files can be shared between employees.
-A business can save money because there is no longer a need to hire somebody in a particular area.
+A skit ideas for MLM business can save money because there is no longer a need to hire somebody in a particular area.
 Cloud-based companies require far fewer staff to run.